isabella232/algoliasearch-client-common/CONTRIBUTING.md

 `.github` directory is manage in [this repository](https://github.com/algolia/algoliasearch-client-common), any Pull Request there are welcome.

-### API Breaking changes

-We care deeply about backward compatibility for our API clients libraries.
-If it's necessary, we're ready to break backward compatibility but this is should be pretty rare.

-If you want to make breaking changes, open an issue first to discuss it with maintainers.

 ## Opening an issue

 Each repository provide a template for issues.
 Please fill the client and language version and provide a clear description of the problem you're facing.
 Steps to reproduce or example code (repository, jsfiddle and such) are a big help.